-- Long mine life and large-scale production: - 18-year mine life with 32.7Mt of mineralization mined at 4,900 tonne-per-day average processing rate. - o 1.54Mt of Zinc, 0.88Mt of Lead, and 37Moz of Silver in concentrate shipped. - Average yearly contained-metal production of 85kt Zinc, 48kt Lead and 2Moz Silver. - Robust economics using metals prices of \$1.21/lb Zn, \$0.98/lb Pb, and \$16.80/oz Ag: - Pre-Tax NPV at 8% of \$779 million and IRR of 32%. - After-Tax NPV at 8% of \$448 million and IRR of 24%.
+- Long mine life and large-scale production: - 18-year mine life with 32.7Mt of mineralization mined at 4,900 tonne-per-day average processing rate. - 1.54Mt of Zinc, 0.88Mt of Lead, and 37Moz of Silver in concentrate shipped. - Average yearly contained-metal production of 85kt Zinc, 48kt Lead and 2Moz Silver. - Robust economics using metals prices of \$1.21/lb Zn, \$0.98/lb Pb, and \$16.80/oz Ag: - o Pre-Tax NPV at 8% of \$779 million and IRR of 32%. - o After-Tax NPV at 8% of \$448 million and IRR of 24%.

-- Manageable CAPEX and rapid payback: - Pre-production CAPEX of \$404 million. - Payback period of 4 years. - Starter-pits on Tom West and Jason Main zones reduce up-front capital.
+- Manageable CAPEX and rapid payback: - Pre-production CAPEX of \$404 million of which 25% was provision for upgrading of the Project access road by the Company. - o Payback period of 4 years. - Starter-pits on Tom West and Jason Main zones reduce up-front capital.
 CAPEX includes a total of \$100 million for upgrading to a production-suitable access road to the Project.
-On March 3, 2020 the Company announced that the Yukon Government and the Ross River Dena Council First Nation had reached an Agreement in Principle on \$71 million in road upgrades which, in part, included the Project access road. - Significant Upside - o Numerous opportunities for significant economic improvement. - Known zones remain open for expansion, including into high-grade areas. - Highly prospective and large land package with untested exploration targets.
+On March 3, 2020 the Company announced that the Yukon Government and the Ross River Dena Council First Nation had reached an Agreement in Principle on \$71 million in road upgrades which, in part, included the Project access road. - Significant Upside - Numerous opportunities for significant economic improvement. - Known zones remain open for expansion, including into high-grade areas. - Highly prospective and large land package with untested exploration targets.